noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 ## a considered rationale for the experiment
 #### Introduction
 Understanding changes in enthalpy $(\Delta H)$ is crucial when understanding the changes that occur through chemical reactions.
-This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant 50ml volume of hydrochloric acid ($HCL$) by modifying a previous experiment.
+This experiment aims to further investigate the change in enthalpy when varying amounts of magnesium carbonate ($MgCO_3$) react with a constant 50ml of 2 mol hydrochloric acid ($HCL$) by modifying a previous experiment.

 #### Background
 Compounds store energy in the bonds of their components.
 This bond energy is a component of the compound's enthalpy, or sum of its total energy.